 - A heat storage tank ("buffer storage") with a minimum storage volume of 30 liters per kilowatt of nominal heat output must always be installed.

 - The projected annual energy demand and the share of the biomass boiler(s) in the annual heat production must be plausibly proven (e.g., by an engineering firm or by an energy consulting firm).

 - Heat supply contracts or preliminary contracts must be submitted with the application for 100 percent of the projected energy sales (based on the final expansion intended under this project).

-- The subsidized facility must be constructed within Bavaria and must be operated for at least eight years after commissioning at the location named in the application in accordance with its purpose (earmarking).
+- The subsidized plant must be built within Bavaria and must be operated for at least eight years after commissioning at the location named in the application (earmarking).